Salceid0/WST-DIssertation/README.md

 # WST DIssertation
-Dissertation Project fpr the University of Bath
+Dissertation Project for the University of Bath